hwayne/tla-graphing-demo/README.md

 2. A [gephi]() model of one state space, if you want to do any visualizations
 3. A [PRISM]() probabilistic model of the same system.

-They're discussed in their corresponding folders.
+Information on them can be found in their corresponding folders.

 # Use